rediscovery-io/remo-python/README.md

 ## :tada: What's new
-1-Sep-2020: Added tutorial on Remo for PyTorch Object Detection
+01-Sep-2020: Added tutorial on Remo for PyTorch Object Detection
+30-Sep-2020: Added export annotations with filtering by tags

 <br/>